-- 6. Disruptive Activity.
-Scholars should not intentionally interfere with the performance of the Charter School's network or intentionally damage any Charter School technology resources. - 7.
+- a.
+Google's Applied Digital Skills, CS First, and Arts & Culture curriculum. - b.
+The Chrome Web Store and Google Play Store to access school-approved extensions or apps. - c.
+Chrome Remote Desktop to receive tech support from our IT Team. - d.
+Google Translate, Bookmarks, and Books to access texts and bookmark instructional content on the web. - e.
+Google Groups and G Chat to communicate with teachers, school staff, and classmates. - f.
+Google Earth and My Maps to support topography, history, and geography lessons. - g.
+Zoom and YouTube to access instructional video content. - h.
+FigJam to support collaborative instructional tools like whiteboards and graphic organizers. - i.
+(For Options Scholars) Amazon Business to place orders for approved instructional materials through OPS. - 7.
+Disruptive Activity.
+Scholars should not intentionally interfere with the performance of the Charter School's network or intentionally damage any Charter School technology resources. - 8.
 Unauthorized Networks.
 Scholars may not create unauthorized wireless networks to access the Charter School's network.
-This includes establishing wireless access points, wireless routers and open networks on personal devices. - 8.
+This includes establishing wireless access points, wireless routers and open networks on personal devices. - 9.
 Consequences of Inappropriate Use.
-Scholars who violate this Agreement will be subject to discipline, which may include loss of access to Charter School technology resources and/or other appropriate disciplinary or legal action in accordance with the Charter School Policy and applicable laws. - 9.
+Scholars who violate this Agreement will be subject to discipline, which may include loss of access to Charter School technology resources and/or other appropriate disciplinary or legal action in accordance with the Charter School Policy and applicable laws. - 10.
 Technology Systems/Equipment Care.
 Scholars are not permitted to have food or drink near computers/other technology and must keep equipment and assigned areas free of vandalism.

 After reading the Scholar Use of Technology Policy and the Acceptable Use Agreement, please complete this form to indicate that you agree with the terms and conditions provided.
 The signature of both the scholar and parent/guardian are mandatory before access may be granted to the technologies available.
-This document, which incorporates the Use Procedure, reflects the entire agreement and understanding of all parties.
+This document, which incorporates the Acceptable Use Procedure, reflects the entire agreement and understanding of all parties.

-As a user of Charter School technologies, I have read Scholar Use of Technology Policy and herby agree to comply with it and the Acceptable Use Agreement.
+As a user of Charter School technologies, I have read Scholar Use of Technology Policy and hereby agree to comply with it and the Acceptable Use Agreement.